SolidStateLEDLighting/wifi_5.2/src/wifi/docs/wifi_flowcharts.md

 **THIS CHART IS NOT UP TO DATE YET (Feb27TH)**

 **NOTE: This drawing has become so large that you may not be able to view it inside a browser.
-You may be forced to download it and view it locally.**
+You may be forced to download it and view locally.**
 ![Wifi Flowchart Run](./drawings/wifi_flowchart_run.svg)
 ___
 ## wifi_run.cpp